Skip to main content

 Remote NAS Destination Checksum: 449643df40c7d780060fb2c89aedc37f

-3. If Source File Checksum and Remote NAS Destination Checksum match, data transfer is successfully completed.
-If checksum values differ, issue may have occurred during data transfer.
+3. If Source File Checksum and Remote NAS Destination Checksum match, data transfer completed successfully.
+If the checksum values differ, an issue may have occurred during data transfer.

-4. If issue cannot be resolved through above steps, contact Helpdesk to request storage recovery.
+4. If the issue cannot be resolved through the steps above, contact Helpdesk to request storage recovery.